-The Children’s Asthma Management Education program also provides asthma equipment to school nurses in metro Atlanta, as funds allow, supporting asthma care and management in students with special medical and financial needs.
-Since its inception, the Children’s Asthma Management Education program has educated more than 12,103 school and health professionals from around the state.
-In 2010, the program:
+The Children’s Asthma Management Education program also provides asthma equipment, such as nebulizers and spacers, to school nurses in metro Atlanta, as funds allow, supporting asthma care and management in students with special medical and financial needs.
+Since its inception, the Children’s Asthma Management Education program has educated more than 1,500 school and health professionals from around the state.
+In 2012, the program:

 - Produced and distributed 53,800 asthma educational pieces statewide.

-- Provided schools with 822 pieces of asthma equipment, including nebulizers, holding chambers and peak flow meters.
+- Provided schools with 1,040 pieces of asthma equipment, including nebulizers and spacers.

 For More Information